 However, there are some benefits to coming in these months:

-So here's the secret: If you want to come when it's "nice" weather but there are not as many people, these are the best times to visit Rome:
+So here's the secret: If you want to come when it's "nice" weather but there are not as many people, these are the two best times to visit Rome:

-Most shops and restaurants that close during August, will have reopened by the last week of that month, so the city is starting to come back to life but it's not quite as crowded as September (high season begins in early-mid September.)
+Most shops and restaurants that close during August will have reopened by the last week of that month, so the city is starting to come back to life but it's not quite as crowded as September (high season begins in early-mid September.)

 Late August might be the best time to visit Rome if you don't mind a bit of heat and humidity.